Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Known Assignment Mechanisms

 where $\xi_{it}(\gamma) = \E_{\W}[\xi_{it}(\gamma; \W)]$.
 While $\{(i, t): \xi_{it}(\gamma; \W) < 0\}$ is non-empty almost surely for every realization of $\W$, it is still possible that all $\xi_{it}(\gamma)$ are positive due to the averaging over $\W$.
 For illustration, we consider a simulation study with $n = 100, T = 4$ and other details specified in Section \ref{subsec:synthetic}.
-We consider the conditional and unconditional weights induced by the unweighted and RIP weighted TWFE estimator in Figure \ref{fig:unweighted_weights} and Figure \ref{fig:ripw_weights} respectively.
+We consider the conditional and unconditional weights induced by the unweighted and RIP-weighted TWFE estimator in Figure \ref{fig:unweighted_weights} and Figure \ref{fig:ripw_weights}, respectively.
 We plot the histograms of $\{(nT)\cdot\xi_{it}(\gamma; \W): i\in [n], t \in [T]\}$ for three realizations of $\W$ and the histogram of $\{(nT)\cdot \xi_{it}(\gamma): i\in [n], t\in [T]\}$, approximately by averaging over a million realizations of $\W$, where the multiplicative factor $nT$ is chosen to normalize the weights into a more interpretable scale.
 Clearly, despite the large fraction of negative weights in each realization, their averages do not have any negatives.
 Therefore, the criticism on TWFE estimators does not apply in this case.
-Indeed, it never applies to the RIPW estimator because all weights are designed to be $1/nT > 0$ when $\bfPi$ is a solution of the \DATEeq ~with $\xi = \one_{T}/T$, as shown in Figure \ref{fig:ripw_weights}(b), regardless of the data generating process.
+Indeed, it never applies to the RIPW estimator by Proposition \ref{prop:effective_xi}.
+In this study, all weights are designed to be $1/nT > 0$ when $\bfPi$ is a solution of the \DATEeq ~with $\xi = \one_{T}/T$, as shown in Figure \ref{fig:ripw_weights}(b), regardless of the data generating process.

-The discussion above demonstrates that while for each cell $(i,t)$ a particular realization of weights can be negative, this fact is not systematic, i.e., on average.
-If we use the RIPW estimator designed for the equally-weighted DATE, then all cells will receive the same weight.
-An alternative description of the same phenomenon is that once correctly weighted, the realized treatment paths $\W_i$ are uncorrelated with potential outcomes.
-This independence implies that there cannot be systematic differences in treatment effects among units with distinct assignment paths.
-The presence of such heterogeneity (together with dynamic treatment effects) is the main reason why negative weights arise in practice.
+The discussion above demonstrates that while for each cell $(i,t)$, a particular realization of weights can be negative, this fact is not systematic.
+If we use the RIPW estimator designed for the equally weighted DATE, then all cells will receive the same weight on average.
+An alternative description of the same phenomenon is that once correctly weighted, the realized treatment paths $\W_i$ are independent of potential outcomes.
+This independence implies that there cannot be systematic differences in treatment effects among units with distinct assignment paths, and thus negative weights do not create complications for the interpretation of the estimates.
+As we illustrate in Section \ref{sec:dynamic_effects}, this interpretation remains valid even when certain dynamic effects are present.